2600hz/monster-ui/docs/validation.md

 # Using validation in Monster-UI

-Validation in Monster-UI is done using the [jQuery Validation plugin](http://jqueryvalidation.org/documentation/).
+Validation in Monster-UI is done using the [jQuery Validation plugin][jquery_validation_plugin].
 Their documentation is very complete, and it is strongly advised that you take look at it to have a better understanding of how it works.

 In this document, we will go over the basics of validation in Monster-UI, and the different options it offers.